kurtespinosa/kurtespinosa.github.io/_pages/about.md

 <div class="pretty-links">

-<div class="lead lead-about">My research interest lies at the intersection of machine learning and natural language processing.
+<div class="lead lead-about">My research interest lies at the intersection of machine learning and linguistics.
 I am largely motivated by the challenge of how machines can learn to read and understand textual data.
 </div>

 {::nomarkdown}